Matveeva-Ann/Matveeva-Ann/README.md

 ---
 <img align="right" src="https://github.com/Matveeva-Ann/Matveeva-Ann/blob/main/stock-vector-woman-sitting-bean-bag-chair-home-laptop-computer-remote-work.jpg?raw=true" alt="Anna's Image" width="300" >

-✨ I am a frontend software engineer!
+✨ I am a frontend developer!
 I recently completed a frontend developer course where I mastered Angular.
 However, realizing that there is still much to learn, I decided to take another course and am currently actively learning React.
 I'm presently working on the final project for this course.

 - 💻 My passion lies in crafting and enhancing web pages.
 I find particular joy in working on projects with unconventional, beautiful designs.
 I'm always eager to incorporate unique features, aiming to make websites as user-friendly as possible.